KingCountySAR/respond-next/README.md

 If this fails, contact your database admin to ask for a key.

 To fully test multi-tenancy you'll also need to be able to refer to the site by multiple host names.
 It may be possible to do this with a combination of `localhost` and your computer's hostname.
-You may also want/need to add aliases to your local machine in your `/etc/hosts` file or router DNS configuration.
+You may also want/need to add aliases to your local machine in your hosts file (`/etc/hosts` on Linux or `C:\Windows\System32\drivers\etc\hosts` on Windows) or router DNS configuration.
 These hostnames will be used in the seed data.
 However this is optional for an initial setup.

 In your MongoDB database, make sure there is a collection called `organizations` and add the following two documents.
 Note the two placeholders needing replacement.
 The first is usually "localhost", and the second is your API key:
 ```json